Hauer-Heinrich/hh_theme_default/README.md

 6. Include the theme to your TYPO3 PageTS Configuration (PageTS->backend->rootPage->site configuration->resources)

 *INFO (for Windows Users): The script "npm run init" is not supported on Windows (please use Linux Windows WSL instead) or replace all the placeholders manually with the help of the search regex: `\{\{.*\}\}`*
+Or use BETA PowerShell within the hh_theme_default directory, command: `.\init.ps1`.

 ### Usage of Build Tools
 - `npm run init` (only needed on first setup)